-Yes, if you apply early, but please make sure it is in an envelope clearly marked with the Field Programs address.
-If you are applying within 3 days of the deadline, it must be brought/couriered to the Field Programs offices at the Burnaby campus as there is no guarantee it will reach us in time through the internal mail service.
+Yes, if you apply early, but please make sure it is in an envelope clearly marked with the Advanced Professional Studies address.
+If you are applying within 3 days of the deadline, it must be brought/couriered to the Advanced Professional Studies offices at the Burnaby campus as there is no guarantee it will reach us in time through the internal mail service.

 I completed my application package before the deadline but haven’t yet heard if I'm in the program.
 When will I know this?

 After the document deadline, a decision will be made whether each program will run based on the number of qualified applicants with completed application packages.
 You will be notified as soon as possible, usually about three weeks after the document deadline date.

 Can my Graduate Diploma credits count towards a Master's degree?

 Educators admitted to the program within 5 years of completing the GDE can apply to receive up to 15 units of advance credit towards the MEd EP.

 What is the cost of a graduate diploma?

 Please visit our Tuition and Fees page for updated information.
 Completion of the 2-yr (6-term) 30-credit diploma allows teachers to upgrade from TQS 4 to TQS 5 or TQS 5 to TQS 5+.NOTE: If you are a TQS 4, please check with TQS prior to applying to ensure that the diploma will satisfy the requirements for a category upgrade.